 In London, Mauresmo had made her way to the final with less pressure than usual from the French press, whose attention was drawn to the national soccer team reaching the World Cup final.

 This time, the Belgian was not hampered by illness.
 She had just claimed the French Open title without dropping a single set, and at the All England Club, she had still not lost a set while racing through her first six matches.
 She broke the world No.1’s serve in the opening game and quickly took the first set 6-2.
 It looked like Mauresmo’s nerves were going to get the better of her again, but she fought back brilliantly in the second set.
-Playing very aggressively, the Frenchwoman, who had already reversed an unfavourable scenario in her semi-final against Maria Sharapova (6-3, 3-6, 6-2), sealed the set 6-3 to even the match and push Henin to a third set.
+Playing very aggressively, the Frenchwoman, who had already scored a three-set win in her semi-final against Maria Sharapova (6-3, 3-6, 6-2), sealed the set 6-3 to even the match and push Henin into a third set.